-For one thing, a state’s raw volume of qui tam filings may be important — a high rate means, for instance, that local USAOs must be intimate with the False Claims Act — but it doesn’t necessarily translate to vigorous prosecutorial interest.
+For one thing, a state’s raw volume of qui tam lawsuits may be important — a high rate means, for instance, that local USAOs must be intimate with the False Claims Act — but it doesn’t necessarily translate to vigorous prosecutorial interest.
 Several states with high qui tam volume failed to rank as hot states or as trending states, according to our measures: California, Texas, and Illinois, for instance, clearly could be busier.

 For another, the mere existence of one or more Affirmative Civil Enforcement (ACE) units — USAO resources that are dedicated to pursuing qui tam and other affirmative cases — doesn’t guarantee that a state will have a vigorous qui tam regime.
 USAOs in several dormant states, including North Dakota, Oregon, and Maine, boast an ACE unit.